ILNumerics: History

 ILNumerics started in 2006 as an open source project, originating from Technische Universität Berlin.
 In 2007 ILNumerics won the BASTA!
-Innovation Awards 2007 as most innovative .NET project in Germany, Switzerland and Austria.
+Innovation Award 2007 as most innovative .NET project in Germany, Switzerland and Austria.
 After 6 years of open source development, the project added a closed source, proprietary license in 2011, aiming business and academic developers at the same time.
 The project quickly gained popularity (download numbers and engagement at stackoverflow.com, download counts from website not available).

 The .NET framework was selected as a managed foundation, since earlier attempts on the Java platform had been abandoned due to technical limitations.
 Similarly, the .NET framework has not been designed with the focus on requirements of technical application development.
 ILNumerics added interfaces to popular codes (LAPACK, FFTW), complex numbers and generic mult-dimensional array classes.
 In 2010 graphical capabilities have been added.
 Efforts to increase the performance of the technology were introduced in 2011.
 At the same time, a company was founded to continue the development.

-The technological goal is to establish the .NET framework as a feasible alternative to unmanaged languages for numeric computing.
+In 2026 the numerical core of the development platform was open-sourced into the ILNumerics.ONAL (Open Numerical Algorithm Language) project and published on GitHub.
+It serves as a standard implementation and remains to be maintained by ILNumerics.
+The ONAL standard aims at providing a vendor-neutral, mature and future-proof foundation for numerical algorithm development on .NET.
+The language was designed to focus on user friendly semantic and functionality while strictly excluding any performance related aspects.
+Algorithms written in ILNumerics.ONAL remain independent and functioning without proprietary vendor support, while allowing ONAL compatible compilers effortless automatic acceleration.

+ONAL Accelerator Compiler

+In 2024, the release of ILNumerics version 7.1 introduced the ONAL Accelerator Compiler, a system for the automatic parallelization of numerical array programs written with the ILNumerics DSL.
+The compiler addresses a common bottleneck in numerical software development by moving parallelization from manually optimized code fragments to autonomous program-level execution.
+Instead of requiring the programmer to explicitly coordinate parallel tasks, the compiled program organizes its runtime execution in a decentralized, massively parallel, and self-adapting manner across the available hardware resources.

+At runtime, the system identifies independent array operations across function and module boundaries and schedules them for concurrent execution on available compute resources, including CPU cores and GPUs.
+To enable this, the originally sequential program is decomposed into individual segments, corresponding to single or merged array operations, which are later reassembled for asynchronous, parallel execution.
+Each array operation carries its own execution logic: it evaluates the expected runtime costs, selects a suitable compute resource, prepares optimized kernel code for the operation on the selected device, and starts execution as soon as its dependencies are satisfied.
+In this model, scheduling itself becomes part of the parallelized workload.